rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

    ![alt text](images/vsl004.png "Create app")

    *IMPORTANT:  The Host name must be unique across all of the bluemix.net domain.
-Bluemix should enforce this uniqueness, by checking for any prior users, before creating the placeholder Cloud Foundry applications.
+IBM Cloud should enforce this uniqueness, by checking for any prior users, before creating the placeholder Cloud Foundry applications.
 We recommended that you use the following format, vslrecws-something-unique where something-unique is a sequence number, or project nickname, or developer nickname, etc., such as vslrecws-dev02 or vslrecws-test03.*

 5. When ready, click **Create**.